dGENIX

 Logic Fixed rules Goal-driven decisions

-Handles change Breaks Adapts
+Handling change Breaks Adapts

-Best for Predictable pipelines Judgment, multi-step tasks
+Best for Predictable pipelines Judgement, multi-step tasks

 Understands context No Yes

-You often want both
+Often you want both

 Where dGENIX fits

 dGENIX is an agentic AI platform.
-GENI plans and executes multi-step work using stackable skills, and its Workflow Builder can even import and run automation flows, so you get agent-level judgment plus deterministic steps in one place.
-For the concept behind it, read What are agentic workflows.
+GENI plans and runs multi-step work with stackable skills, and the Workflow Builder can even import and run n8n automation flows, so you get agent-level judgement plus deterministic steps in one place.

-Start free or see pricing.
+Start free or see the pricing.

 Ready to get started?